 Protect and monitor most transformer applications with the powerful SEL-487E Transformer Protection Relay.
 Apply up to 5 three-phase restraint inputs, three independent restricted earth fault (REF) protection elements, and 2 three-phase voltage inputs, all with synchrophasors.
 Limit transformer damage by responding to internal fault conditions in less than 1.5 cycles.
 Avoid catastrophic transformer failure by detecting turn-to-turn faults involving as little as 2 percent of the total winding.
 Minimize commissioning time and eliminate costly errors with software that recommends matrix compensation settings.
 Through-fault and thermal monitoring allow you to track transformer wear and schedule maintenance as necessary.
 Breaker wear monitoring reduces inefficient and costly breaker maintenance, saving time and money.
 Optional Time-Domain Link (TiDL) technology transforms the way you modernize your substation.

 Multiwinding Protection—Configure the SEL-487E for transformer differential protection in transformer applications using up to five restraint currents.
 This includes single transformers with tertiary windings.
 Use three independent REF elements for protection of grounded-wye windings.
+You can invert individual or grouped CT or PT polarities to account for field wiring or protection zone changes.

 Sensitive Turn-to-Turn Fault Detection—Avoid catastrophic transformer failure.
 Detect turn-to-turn faults involving as little as two percent of the total winding with the patented negative-sequence differential element.